What is fostering & how do I get started?

 How many rabbits may I foster?

 For you to fully enjoy your fostering experience and help your fosters enjoy it as well, we recommend that you foster no more than four rabbits (or one rabbit family) at a time, and that you have rabbit care-taking experience.
-Of course, some people can and do foster more rabbits, but we encourage everyone to start with a modest commitment, especially if their time, space, or financial resources are limited.

 What if I’ve never cared for an indoor pet rabbit before?